BLSQ/iaso/.github/PULL_REQUEST_TEMPLATE.md

-What problem is this PR resolving?
+What problem is this PR solving?
 Explain here in one sentence.

 Related JIRA tickets : IA-XXX, WC2-XXX, POLIO-XXX